|Latest News||About the Group|

 Group materials are kept in the document register.Some of the materials are in PDF format, reader software is available.
 The group also maintains a set of links to other related standards materials.

-We're currently in maintenance mode, working towards the first technical corrigendum of the 2008 revision.
+We're currently in maintenance mode, working towards the second technical corrigendum of the 2008 revision.
+We also tag some changes for Issue 8.
 We meet regularly at least bi-weekly by teleconference.
 There is a freephone number to join the teleconference.
 You need to join the mailing list to get a login id.

 The Austin Common Standards Revision Group (CSRG) is a joint technical